This is our ULTIMATE GUIDE to the Best Muay Thai Gloves (and updated for 2020). That means, it’s our best, highly detailed article about the topic.

 If you are a competitive Muay Thai fighter, you should use Muay Thai gloves when you train most of the time.
 The reason is simple: you will fight under Muay Thai rules and while wearing Muay Thai gloves, therefore you should train with the same gloves you will fight with.

 We’ve already given a detailed breakdown of the differences between Muay Thai gloves and Boxing glove with a full article on its own.
 But in a single sentence here, the difference is that Muay Thai gloves have a more flexible grip (for clinching), have a thicker wrist area (to protect against kicks), and have a slightly different weight distribution.
-As such, there’s enough differences that we can make definitive best Muay Thai gloves list, which is why you are here now.
+As such, there are enough differences that we can make definitive best Muay Thai gloves list, which is why you are here now.

 Make sure you read our Ultimate Guide to the Best Boxing Gloves which covers the broad range of ALL boxing gloves — both Muay Thai, Western Boxing, and MMA brands, So the list the one to look at if you want gloves for Boxing, Kickboxing, Karate, or MMA) or gloves that favor a pure punching style.
 This ‘Best Muay Thai glove list’, however, is dedicated completely to only Muay Thai gloves, so use this one if you are shopping around for Muay Thai gloves to use for Muay Thai.